FaisalMir/Water-Gun-Turret/README.md

 - Soldering Iron

 # Build Instructions
-The motion activated turret is not too difficult to build but it does require time and effort to set it up.
+The motion-activated turret is not too difficult to build but it does require time and effort to set it up.
 The main requirement for the “turret” is that it has to be motorized and have the ability to continuously shoot when the trigger is being pressed.
-The water gun I bought has an external switch and it had three buttons on it; swivel left, swivel right and shoot.
+The water gun I bought has an external switch and it has three buttons on it; swivel left, swivel right, and shoot.

 The first step is to open the housing of the external switch.
 This did take considerable effort because even after the two screws on the back were removed, it had to be pried open.
 Keeping in mind that the circuit inside should not be damaged, this step took me 20-30 minutes.

 The next step is to solder an extension wire onto each switch terminal.
 The picture of the circuit can be seen above.
 The switch terminals tend to be marked on the circuit board and there’s also one common positive terminal.
-My water gun had three switches, since it could swivel left and right and for firing.
+My water gun had three switches since it could swivel left and right and for firing.
 So with those three switches and one common positive terminal, I had to solder four extension wires.
 In the picture below, I show what the circuit looked like after I soldered extension wires on it.

 To control the water gun from the Arduino, it needs to go through a relay.
-A relay are switches that open and close electronically, so this allows us to control the water gun depending on what the output of the PIR sensor is.
+A relay is switches that open and close electronically, so this allows us to control the water gun depending on what the output of the PIR sensor is.
 If the sensor sees something, the switch opens and it directs the water gun to shoot.
 I used a 4 channel relay, but for my use, I only needed three relays due to there being three buttons.
 The picture below shows how I was testing the relay and the water gun.

 The difficulty I had in the next step was that the relay was using the 5V pin on the Arduino, and the PIR sensor needed that pin as well.
 So one way to overcome this would have been to use an Arduino Nano to supply the power for that sensor and to create a master-slave relationship.
 This is a step that I did not do.